ky381011/docker-test/README.md

 > [!TIP]
 > How to use

 Use example is tested in AWS EC2

+In instance, need docker and docker compose

 ##### 0. Assumptions
 There is no authorized_keys for ssh in container image.
 So, need to put keys into ```/home/dev/.ssh``` ("dev" is user name).